csn3985/three_tier/README.md

 # three_tier
+NOTE: If you are not running on EC2, You must specify the ip address of the system hosting the flask container.
+This can be accomplished by modifying `setup.sh`.
+This file sets up an environment variable to tell the ui (react application) what system to talk to.

 - Setup an AWS ec2 instance
 - Make sure you have configured both ports 3001 and 5001 to have inbound TCP traffic enabled.